quixio/template-vector-ingestion-upstash/README.md

 ## Trying it out
 To try out the pipeline, first clone the vector ingestion template (for more information on how to clone a project template, see the article ["How to create a project from a template in Quix](https://quix.io/blog/how-to-create-a-project-from-a-template")).

-Before you clone the pipeline, you’ll also need to sign up for a free trial account with [Qdrant Cloud](https://cloud.qdrant.io/) (you can sign up with your GitHub or Google account).
-When you clone the project template in Quix, you’ll be asked for your Qdrant Cloud credentials.
+Before you clone the pipeline, you’ll also need to sign up for a free account with [Upstash](https://upstash.com/) (you can sign up with your GitHub or Google account).
+When you clone the project template in Quix, you’ll be asked for your Upstash credentials.

 When running the project, you'll ingest content in two passes,
 * In the **first pass**, you'll add some initial entries to a "book-catalog" vector store via Kafka, then search the vector store (we've used the example query "book like star wars") to check that the data was ingested correctly.